-Public Use Airports
+Public Use Airports and Seaports

-The bill provides that the ability for a person to operate a vehicle for hire to obtain reciprocity under certain circumstances does not apply to an airport that licenses or certifies persons who operate a vehicle for hire.
+The provisions of the bill do not apply to a public airport or a seaport that licenses or certifies persons who operate a vehicle for hire.

 For purposes of this section, the term "airport" includes an airport, airport authority, aviation authority, or other entity that operates a public-use airport as defined in s.
-332.004(14), F.S.45, including counties, municipalities or special districts that operate airports defined in this subsection.
+332.004(14), F.S.49, including counties, municipalities or special districts that operate airports defined in this subsection.
+The bill provides that a "seaport" means those listed in section 311.09(1), F.S.
+These seaports include following: